benmarwick/Interactive_PCA_Explorer/readme.md

-# Interactive PCA Explorer
+# Shiny PCA Maker

-This [Shiny](http://shiny.rstudio.com/) application takes a CSV file of clean data, allows you to inspect the data and compute a Principal Components Analysis, and will return several diagnostic plots and tables.
-The plots include a tableplot, a correlation matrix, a scree plot, and a biplot of Principal Components.
+This [Shiny](http://shiny.rstudio.com/) application takes a CSV file of clean data and a CSV of metadata, allows you to select a few parameters to compute a Principal Components Analysis, and will return several diagnostic plots and tables.
+The plots include a scree plot, and a biplot of Principal Components.

 You can chose which columns to include in the PCA, and which column to use as a grouping variable.
-You can choose the center and/or scale the data, or not.
+You can choose to center, scale, or normalize (via rlog or vst).
 You can choose which PCs to include on the biplot.

 The biplot of PCs is interactive, so you can click on points or select points and inspect the details of those points in a table.